 Think about vacation sex or other great sex you and your husband have enjoyed in the past.
 And think about the fun things you might do once you’ve cleared out some space in your life to spend more time enjoying each other.

 • Facilitate it.
 Finally, do what it takes to open up some space in your life to make room for vacation-like sex.
 If that means clearing your schedule one weekend or a couple of days a month, do it.
 Don’t make excuses – just make it happen.

 If it means revamping your family’s schedule or ditching some responsibilities that are sapping your energy, do it.
 If it means letting go of perfection in some areas, let go of it.
 If it means doing simple things for yourself, like exercising, dancing, listening to music that makes you feel sexy, or wearing clothes that make you feel great, do those things.
 You know what you need to do to make time and energy for fun sex in your marriage, so just go ahead and do it!

 As you go through these 4 steps, you’ll probably begin to feel more enthusiastic about embracing your sexuality and enjoying great sex with your husband.
 If not, don’t be discouraged.
 The transition can be difficult and may take some time.
 (Some of the resources on this page may be helpful.)
 But the benefits of enjoying fun, relaxed, even toe-curling sex with your husband make it well worth the effort.

 (These ideas are intended to encourage women in generally healthy marriages.
-If your marriage is not healthy, and particularly if it is abusive, these ideas won’t be helpful.
+If your marriage is not healthy, these ideas won’t be helpful.
 Also, if you’re dealing with a difficult situation that affects your sexuality, such as significant health problems or a history of sexual abuse, these ideas won’t be helpful.
 If that is the case, I encourage you to seek the help of a physician or professional counselor.)